-KEY WILDLIFE SITES
+KEYLOCAL WILDLIFE SITES

 - 10.16.
-GWT has compiled a schedule of 850 key wildlife sites.
+GWT has compiled a schedule of 850 keylocal wildlife sites.
 These sites are designated for their nature conservation value, which is of countywide significance.
-Cheltenham Borough contains six of these.
+Cheltenham Borough contains six five of these.
 Such sites are considered to contain features of countywide importance, either through their rarity or the fact that they are typical to Gloucestershire and seldom found elsewhere. - 10.17.
-Key wildlife sites in Cheltenham Borough are: - Gloucestershire Wildlife Trust Reserve at the Kingham Line - Ravensgate Hill (Wistley Hill) consisting of steep unimproved, limestone grassland and scree - 5.5 ha of ancient woodland at Timbercombe - 3.6 ha of species-rich ridge and furrow meadow at Ashgrove Farm - 5 ha of ancient woodland at Glenfall Wood - unimproved grassland at Fiddlers Green Lane
+KeyLocal wildlife sites in Cheltenham Borough are: - Gloucestershire Wildlife Trust Reserve at the Kingham Line - Ravensgate Hill (Wistley Hill) consisting of steep, unimproved, limestone, grassland and scree - Hartley Hill Field5.5 ha of ancient woodland at Timbercombe - 3.6 ha of species-rich ridge and furrow meadow at Ashgrove Farm - 5 ha of ancient woodland at Glenfall Wood - unimproved grassland at Fiddlers Green Lane